ibaiGorordo/begira/README.md

-# begira
+# begira (WIP)

-Minimal 3D point‑cloud and Gaussian splat viewer with a Python API and a React/Three.js frontend.
+Minimal 3D viewer with a Python API and a React/Three.js frontend.

 ## Features
 - Point clouds and Gaussian splats with orbit controls